The St. John’s Center for International and Comparative Law sponsors a variety of programs and events throughout the academic year.

 Rising 2L and 3L students who have a demonstrated interest in international and comparative law are eligible for the student fellowship program.
 Student fellows work closely with professors on research projects and have the opportunity to be published.
 They lead teams of students on Pro Bono for International Justice projects.
 They also assist in preparing Center events, such as the Global Issues Series and the annual symposia.

 The Center hosts symposia where scholars and practitioners from around the world gather to discuss emerging global issues.
-The proceedings are published in the St. John’s Journal of International and Comparative Law.
+The proceedings are published in the New York International Law Review.
 Recent symposia were: “Challenges to International Law, Challenges from International Law” (2011); “Drones and Transnational Armed Conflict” (2012); “Cyberconflict: Threats, Responses and the Role of Law” (2013); “The Challenges of International Human Trafficking: Domestic Counter Trafficking Programs” (2014); and “International Religious Freedom and the Global Clash of Values” (2014).

-The Center oversees the publication of two journals: the St. John’s Journal of International and Comparative Law (JICL) and the New York International Law Review (NYILR).
-The JICL is an online journal that is edited and supported by St. John’s students and faculty.
-It publishes the work of international law scholars and also works by St. John’s students.
+The Center oversees the publication of the New York International Law Review (NYILR).
 The NYILR is the publication of the International Law Section of the New York State Bar Association.

 The International Law Students Association (ILSA) and the Multilingual Legal Advocates (MLA) are among the student organizations whose activities coordinate with the CICL to introduce students to opportunities in international practice.
 Our successful Vis International Arbitration Moot and Jessup Moot Court teams give students the opportunity to practice international law skills and advocacy in global competitions with other law students.